ChrisDonovan307/reblcalc/README.md

 # Introduction

-The REBL Score Calculator is a Shiny App that makes it easy to administer the Repeated Environmental Behavior Latent (REBL) Scale.
+The REBL Score Calculator is a Shiny application that makes it easy to administer the Repeated Environmental Behavior Latent (REBL) Scale.
 [You can find the app deployed here](https://cdonov12.w3.uvm.edu/reblcalc/).
-It is built on the `rebl` package, [with documentation available here](https://chrisdonovan307.github.io/rebl/).
+It is built on the [REBL
+package](https://chrisdonovan307.github.io/rebl/), which can be used to run these analyses yourself.
 The app currently provides a pretty restricted range of use cases, but we plan to make it more flexible and broadly applicable in the fall of 2025.

 # What it does currently